 Alcohol is a drug that is legal and socially acceptable, and this blurs the line between alcohol use and abuse.
-Most people with an addiction do not acknowledge their problem overnight or want to make a significant change; it’s usually a gradual process that includes overcoming denial and admitting that there is a problem.
+Most people with an addiction do not acknowledge their problem overnight or want to make a significant change in seeking alcohol addiction treatment; it’s usually a gradual process that includes overcoming denial and admitting that there is a problem.
 With alcohol abuse, it can be particularly difficult to come to terms with the disease since it can feel like everyone else is using the drug, too.

 Do Not Wait Around for Rock Bottom to Hit